 Museums for All Admission Discount Program

 Museums are for everyone, regardless of a person’s ability to pay.
-Philbrook participates in Museums for All, which provides $1 general admission for up to 4 adults for those participating in SNAP, TANF, WIC, or SoonerCare.
-Simply show your verification at the front desk for discounted general admission for yourself and up to 3 other adults.
-Remember- kids are always free at Philbrook!
+Through our participation in Museums for All, Philbrook offers $1 general admission tickets to individuals enrolled in SNAP, TANF, WIC, or SoonerCare, and their families (up to 4 adults and unlimited youth ages 3-17).
+Youth 2 & under always receive free general admission.
+Simply show your verification at the front desk for discounted general admission tickets.
+To reserve advance tickets, contact us at 918-748-5300.

 Restrooms for Everyone